The-Lab-LaBella/LaBellaLabHandbook/README.md

 	Develop independent research projects for lab members that align with their goals and interests.

 	Meet regularly with lab members to discuss goals, projects, progress and wellbeing.
-Regularly is at least twice a year and can be as often as once a month if needed.
+Regularly is at least twice a year and can be as often as once a week if needed.

 	Support your career development by facilitating collaborations/introductions, conference travel, providing the necessary resources and writing letters of recommendation.

 	Support your wellbeing as a whole person.

 ### 2.4.
-Postdocs
+Postdocs - What I expect from you

-	Develop an independent line of research.
+	Develop an independent line of research that both supports the labs research goals and can be used to develop an independent research group in the future (if that's what you want.)

-	Mentor students, undergraduate and graduate.
+	Mentor students, both undergraduate and graduate.
 This is an opportunity for you to develop mentorship skills critical for career development.

 	Present, publish, and promote your work to the best of your ability.